martin12333/Readable-Lisp-S-expressions/Install-howto.md

 If you use the Common Lisp implementation you'll normally need Another System Definition Facility ([ASDF](http://common-lisp.net/project/asdf/)), which is usually included in your implementation of Common Lisp.
 Many Linux distributions include ASDF; just install package "cl-asdf".
 Fedora, Debian, and Ubuntu are all known to include ASDF as the package "cl-asdf", and others probably use the same name too.

-If you don't already have ASDF, you can download it here and follow its installation instructions:  http://common-lisp.net/project/asdf/
+As a convenience, a copy of ASDF is included with the distribution (in file *external/asdf.lisp*), so that you can get started without downloading and installing other libraries.
+As described below, the install process will even help you install ASDF in a way that makes clisp happy.

-As a convenience, a version of ASDF is included with the distribution, so that you can get started without looking for other libraries.
-You do not have to use the included version.
+You do not have to use the included copy of ASDF.
+If you don't already have ASDF, you can download it and follow its installation instructions.
+The ASDF main page is: http://common-lisp.net/project/asdf/

 Configuring ASDF